 We celebrated One Ocean Expeditions’ newest ship

 In 2018, One Ocean introduced into its fleet the RCGS Resolute, the first vessel ever flagged as a “Royal Canadian Geographical Ship.”
 She was recently recommissioned at a ceremony in Sydney, Cape Breton and will depart on her inaugural sailing to Antarctica on Nov.
-16. Here’s a sneak peek at what you can expect on a polar voyage with One Ocean:
+16.

 We toasted a legendary explorer